Sign in

 CONS:

-• Won&#;t shatter, chip, crack or flake
+• Won't shatter, chip, crack, or flake

-• No nasty smells or aftertaste
+• No unpleasant odors or aftertaste

-• Stays clear &#; won&#;t stain or discolor
+• Remains clear—won't stain or discolor

 • Wide neck for easy filling